Yogesh C. Agrawal, President

 Curtis Mobley, VP, Science

 Early in my career, I was a Fulbright Fellow to Germany, and I have held both regular (at the NOAA Pacific Marine Environmental Lab) and senior (at the Jet Propulsion Lab) National Research Council Resident Research Associateships.
 I was an oceanographer with the University of Washington Joint Institute for the Study of the Atmosphere and Ocean during the 1980s.
 From 1989-1991, I was the Program Manager of the Ocean Optics program at the Office of Naval Research.
-I have also been an associate professor of physics at Pacific Lutheran University.
-I am now an Affiliate Professor in the School of Oceanography at the University of Washington and an External Faculty member of the School of Marine Sciences at the University of Maine.
-According to Google Scholar Citations, my papers and books have been cited almost 9,000 times.
-I have an H index of 35 (35 papers cited 35 or more times), and 62 papers with ten or more citations.
+I have also been an associate professor of physics at Pacific Lutheran University, an Affiliate Professor in the School of Oceanography at the University of Washington, and an External Faculty member of the School of Marine Sciences at the University of Maine.
+I was the 2012 Distinguished Alumnus for the School of Atmospheric and Oceanic Sciences at the University of Maryland.
+I received the 2016 Jerlov Award, in part for “applications of radiative transfer theory to problems in optical oceanography.”
+According to Google Scholar Citations, my papers and books have been cited over 10,000 times.
+I have an H index of 37 (37 papers cited 37 or more times), and 70 papers with ten or more citations.
 I have been Vice President for Science and Senior Scientist at Sequoia since 1997.

 Much of my early research at Sequoia sought to improve remote sensing of optically shallow water.
 That work involved the development and evaluation of spectrum-matching methods for retrieval of bathymetry, bottom classification, and water inherent optical properties from airborne hyperspectral imagery.
 More recent work has been on improving ocean ecosystem models by improving their light calculations (the light both heats the water and drives photosynthesis).
 One result of that work is the extremely fast EcoLight-S(ubroutine) radiative transfer code, which is designed for use as the optical component of coupled physical-biological-optical ocean ecosystem models.

-I also have a fondness for teaching, and I have taught many intensive week-long courses and summer classes (twice at the Univ. of Washington, 6 times at the Univ. of Maine, 3 times in France, twice in Brazil, twice in China, and also in Singapore and Sweden).
-I enjoy figuring out something and then explaining it to others, which is often done via the Ocean Optics Web Book.
+I also have a fondness for teaching, and I have taught many intensive week-long courses and summer classes (twice at the Univ. of Washington, 7 times at the Univ. of Maine, 3 times in France, twice in Brazil, 3 times in China, and also in Singapore and Sweden).
+I enjoy figuring out something and then explaining it to others, so much of my time is now spend adding new material to the Ocean Optics Web Book.

 Starting in graduate school, my wife, Ann Kruse, and I devoted all weekends and vacations to climbing — ice in New England in the winter, rock in California, mountaineering in Alaska, and everything in between.
 But after 20 years of playing on vertical terrain, all of the climbs started to feel the same.
 This serious mid-life crisis was resolved when we discovered sea kayaking.
 Our vacations now find us paddling in exotic locations around the world.
 Our kayaking expeditions have included Alaska, Greece, arctic Norway, eastern Greenland, Panama, and Fiji.
-Next on our list is the Raja Ampat area of Indonesia, and thoughts of Antarctica are becoming more frequent.
+Thoughts of Antarctica are now becoming more frequent.
 You can see photos from recent trips at our Smugmug site.

-I lead trips for Wilderness Volunteers, a non-profit organization that does trail maintenance, habitat restoration, archaeological surveys, and similar work in National Parks, wilderness areas, wildlife refuges, and other public lands.
+For almost 20 years I led trips for Wilderness Volunteers, a non-profit organization that does trail maintenance, habitat restoration, archaeological surveys, and similar work in National Parks, wilderness areas, wildlife refuges, and other public lands.
 I now serve on the Wilderness Volunteers Board of Directors.
+For many years I also led white-water rafting and sea kayaking, and cultural trips in China, for the Sierra Club

 I think everyone should have an ongoing project for which failure is guaranteed but which will leave you a better person.
 For that last few years, my project has been learning a bit of Mandarin Chinese.